bherrmann7/judge/README.md

 A simple web application for judging a science fair

-## create database using

- mysql and the file schema.sql
+#

+The Judge web application was written using mysql http://mysql.com and Luminus http://www.luminusweb.net/

+## Create Database Using

+Install mysql

+Creating the application schema

     $ mysql -u dataBaseUser -p databasePassword < schema.sql